john-itcsolutions/cheirrs/README.md

 It's worth noting that PostGIS is capable of storing representations of Neural Networks.
 The original Design Case for TensorFlow was as a Deep Learning Neural Network Simulator.

-Inside your postgresql Master (in "kubeflow" model - Switch models with
+Inside your postgresql Master (in "kubeflow" model - (If necessary switch models with

-`juju switch <model_name>`
+`juju switch kubeflow`

- if necessary, eg you left this track at some stage .. )
+ eg if you left this track at some stage .. )

 `juju ssh <postgresql_Master_machine_number>`